cca/cca_invenio/notes/develop.md

 pip install invenio-search[opensearch2] invenio-db[postgresql] docker-services-cli check_manifest sphinx
 ```

-Then to run tests, ensure Docker is running, and `./run-tests.sh`.
+Then to run tests, ensure Docker is running and `./run-tests.sh`.

 ## GitHub _and_ GitLab?!?